 Bluetongue is generally a docile critter, and they make wonderful pets.
 Assuming they are not roughly handled or frightened but in generally be handled safely without fear of being bitten.
 Not that they especially enjoy being handled and patted – after all, they are reptiles, not cats.

 When disturbed, frightened, angry or irritated expect your bluetongue to make his or her feelings known.
 Facing a threat they will open their mouth as wide as they can in a warning and hiss.
 This wide-open mouth exposing their pink mouth and bluetongue is designed to frighten off potential attackers.
-Your bluetongue also flattens their body in order to appear bigger and more fearsome.
+Your bluetongue also flattens its body in order to appear bigger and more fearsome.

 Bluetongues are solitary creatures, only coming together to mate once a year so don’t consider getting to and keeping them in the same enclosure.
 And please do source your bluetongue lizard from a pet shop or herp breeder – it is illegal in Australia to catch and keep a wild bluetongue lizard.

-Lizards can live quite a long time 20 even 30 years in captivity.
+Lizards can live quite a long time 20 or even 30 years in captivity.
 Keep this in mind if you are considering one is a pet – they are a long-time commitment and releasing them into the environment if you tire of them is not an option.

 A lucky blue-tongued lizard can live for many years.